What is an EMI of a Custom Loan?

 Down Payment

-A larger upfront payment lowers the principal and eases the burden of EMIs.
+A higher initial cost will reduce the principal and reduce the pressure of EMIs.

 Credit Score